-At this time there is no FDA-approved vaccine to prevent being infected with COVID-19.
+At this time, there is no FDA-approved vaccine to prevent being infected with COVID-19, nor are there any FDA-approved drug products to treat COVID-19.
 FDA is working closely with federal partners, vaccine developers, researchers, manufacturers, and experts across the globe to help expedite the development and availability of vaccines and drugs to prevent or treat COVID-19 infections.
 FDA intends to use regulatory flexibility to help ensure the most efficient and timely development of safe and effective vaccines to prevent COVID-19.